A line-throwing apparatus (LTA) is a self-contained device that shoots a rocket projectile to a considerable distance while attached to a line.

 For reference, 2 kiloNewtons (kN) is equal to 203.94 kilograms.

-The construction of line throwers must also satisfy specific performances that users expected to achieve.
+The construction of line throwers must also satisfy specific performances that users expect to achieve.

 - A line-throwing appliance shall be capable of throwing a line in such a manner that the lateral defection on either side of the direction of firing does not exceed 10 percent of the length of the flight of the rocket in calm weather.